knit with love

 What has stayed with me is the need to create things that deserve to exist.
 The outfits my grandmother was making were each made for a specific person.
 They were cherished by that person and passed on to other women in their family.
 While I no longer have the short sets my mom made, I still think about how happy they made me.
 This is what I hope to achieve for you and your family with eddys brand; items to be cherished for generations.

-interview with Andrea at NYCFTC
+an interview with Andrea at NYCFTC

-Listen in as Andrea and I talk about Fair Trade, low waste, sustainably made clothes, and leading parallel lives in NYC.
+Andrea and I talk about Fair Trade, low waste, sustainably made clothes, and leading parallel lives in NYC.

 We’re both graduates of F.I.T. – go tigers – who were not originally accepted, but in the age-old tradition of not taking no for an answer, we attended anyway!